munin-monitoring/muninlite/README.md

 # MuninLite

-MuninLite is a standalone shell script that implements the Munin protocol and contains a few basic plugins out of the box.
+MuninLite is a standalone shell script implementing the Munin protocol and containing a few basic plugins out of the box.

 It can run as an inetd-based service over TCP or a simple executable script communicating via stdin/stdout.
 The latter